 Yes, and ACA recommends that these statements be submitted as confidential.
+Please refer to question 10 regarding privileged and confidential information.

 53. Does the match requirement include two separate letters: a Letter of Credit commitment from a financial institution and a second letter showing access to capital to finance the project?